1stfootforward/blog/_posts/2017-12-01-Holiday-workouts.md

 ![Picture of a lady running]({{ site.url }}/images/holiday-workouts/jogging.jpeg)

 Would love to hear how you all go with this holiday workout!
-This time of year is full of good food and drink, so to allow of to eat guilt free is remembering to move as much as possible.
-I hope these workouts help you achieve your goals or help you maintain your hard work.
+This time of year is full of good food and drink, so to be able to eat guilt free it is important to remember to move as much as possible.
+I hope these workouts help you achieve your goals or help you maintain all your hard work.
 Hope you all have a Safe and Happy holiday break!
 Thanks Heather